esb8/ModelRocketAvionics/README.md

 # Model Rocketry Flight Computer and Embedded Patch Antenna – Full PCB + Assembly

-An open-source avionics system developed for **model rocketry** applications by the [Metropolitain Aerospace Rocket Society at Toronto Metropolitan University (MARSTMU)](https://marstmu.com/).
+An open-source avionics system developed for **model rocketry** applications by the [Metropolitain Aerospace Rocket Society at Toronto Metropolitan University](https://marstmu.com/).
 Originally designed for FPV drones, this project has been adapted into a **flight computer** supporting GPS, sensor fusion, data logging, and telemetry, all within a compact, custom PCB.
 This board also features a **custom microstrip antenna** designed by [Javezki](https://github.com/Javezki).
 All schematics and KiCad 9.0 PCB design files are openly available.

 ---